Armenia–Turkey relations: The Armenian genocide

-The Armenian genocide was the forced deportation and extermination of the majority of the Ottoman Armenian population between 1915 and 1917, when between 800,000 to 1,500,000 (per the government of France) Armenians were killed.
+The Armenian genocide was the forced deportation and extermination of the majority of the Ottoman Armenian population between 1915 and 1917, when between 800,000 and 1,500,000 (per the government of France) Armenians were killed.

 According to Rafael de Nogales, Ottoman commander of the artillery at Van Resistance, "the Armenians’ posture was defensive and in response to the massacres being committed in villages surrounding Van".
 Also, Armenians were being forcibly relocated from Zeitun in March 1915, months before the Tehcir Law was passed.
 Further massacres and deportations occurred during the closing stages and immediate aftermath of World War I. The modern Turkish government has always denied the fact that the massacres of the Armenians during the Ottoman period constituted genocide, inflaming Armenian resentment in Armenia and around the world.

 In recent years the Armenian genocide of 1915 has been increasingly discussed in Turkey, at conferences and universities, since the law does not prevent debates on the topic.
 Even though freedom of speech and freedom of thought are guaranteed by Turkish law due to the nature of Article 301, people claiming an Armenian genocide can be accused of calling the nation "killers" and thus "insulting Turkishness".
 Over eighty authors have faced prosecution for "insulting Turkishness"; Kemal Kerinçsiz, an ultra-nationalist lawyer, is responsible for at least forty of them, and his group Büyük Hukukçular Birliği ("Great Union of Jurists" or "Turkish Lawyer's Union") for most of the rest.
 The Turkish educational system continues to mandate teaching of Armenian genocide denial in its public schools.